OrdnanceSurvey/OS-OpenMap-Local-stylesheets/Geopackage stylesheets/GeoServer Stylesheets (SLD)/Backdrop style/README.md

 **5.**  Publish these styles with the data.
 If using the GUI then navigate to Layers > Add a new resource and choose them from the relevant database to add each file in turn, click on publish, configure settings and then choose the matching style before saving.

 **6.**  To create OS Open Map-Local in GeoServer you will need to create a Layer Group.
 If using the GUI then navigate to Layer Groups > Add new layer group > Add Layer and choose each layer in turn.
-Your layer order should be set up as follows-
+Your drawing order should be set up as follows-

 1) Woodland
 2) Tidal Water